 I have tried my best, but I just cannot capture the richness and intensity – or even the accurate colour – of the velvet in photos.
 (UPDATE 2022: I have updated this post with new and better photos).
 I love the shade of teal velvet so much – it will really pop against the crisp white walls and the soon-to-be charcoal grey fireplace (we successfully convinced Hubby to paint it!).

-Kessels Upholstering did a beautiful job.
-Every seam is perfectly placed and the removable seat cushion has velvet on both sides and a zipper as well, just in case someone gestures a little too wildly with a glass of red wine.
+Kessels Upholstering did a beautiful job re-upholstering it.
+Every seam is perfectly placed and the removable seat cushion has velvet on both sides, and a zipper as well, just in case someone gestures a little too wildly with a glass of red wine.
 This chair needed a professional makeover to look right – it required some repairs to the springs and, of course, all new foam.
 We saved some money refinishing the arms and legs ourselves (and the chair itself, of course, was free).

 More importantly, it was the style-savvy staff at Kessels who convinced me to consider velvet in the first place.
 I have found their help to be absolutely key when it comes to tackling upholstery projects – they always, always help me find the perfect fabric.
 They have just been my go-to for DIY upholstery and professional makeover projects for years.
 The houndstooth fabric for the vintage teak kitchen chairs was from there, and I trusted them to tackle the the minty chair makeover, pictured below.